All Episodes

 We arm you with the facts to be able to know and advocate for the truth with your friends and family.

-You know, normally you have a whistleblower who's challenging the chat establishment, challenging the system.
+You know, normally you have a whistleblower who's challenging this establishment, challenging the system.

-You have the entire establishment, the media, the Democrat Party, part of the Republican Party in the Senate, backing a whistleblower.
+You have the entire establishment, the media, the Democrat Party, part of the Republican Party and the Senate, backing a whistleblower.

 It's really bizarre.